John Entwistle: Death and legacy

 Entwistle's mansion, Quarwood, and some of his personal effects were later sold off to meet the demands of the Inland Revenue; he had worked for the agency from 1962 to 1963 as a tax officer before being demoted to filing clerk, prior to joining the Who.

 One aspect of Entwistle's life which emerged after his death came as a surprise even to those closest to him, including the members of the Who.
-"It wasn't until the day of his funeral that I discovered that he'd spent most of his life as a Freemason", said Pete Townshend.
+"It wasn't until the day of his funeral that I discovered that he'd spent most of his life as a Freemason", said Townshend.

-Welsh-born bass guitarist Pino Palladino, who had previously played on several of Townshend's solo albums, took over for Entwistle onstage when the Who resumed their postponed US tour on 1 July 2002.
-Pete Townshend and Roger Daltrey spoke at length about their reaction to Entwistle's death.
+Welsh bassist Pino Palladino, who had previously played on several of Townshend's solo studio albums, took over for Entwistle onstage when the Who resumed their postponed US tour on 1 July 2002 at the Hollywood Bowl.
+Townshend and Daltrey spoke at length about their reaction to Entwistle's death.
 Some of their comments can be found on The Who Live in Boston DVD.

 On the opening night of their Vapor Trails tour, which began in Hartford, Connecticut on 28 June 2002 (the night after Entwistle's death), Geddy Lee of Rush dedicated the band's performance of the song "Between Sun and Moon" to Entwistle.

-Pearl Jam's album Riot Act, released in late 2002, was dedicated to Entwistle, among others.
+Pearl Jam's seventh studio album Riot Act, released in late 2002, was dedicated to Entwistle, among others.

-Oasis played a version of "My Generation" during their set at T in the Park on Saturday 13 July 2002 as a tribute to Entwistle.
+Oasis played a cover version of "My Generation" during their Summer 2002 European Tour as a tribute to Entwistle.
+Beady Eye's single "The Beat Goes On", from their 2011 album Different Gear, Still Speeding, contains a reference to Entwistle and bandmate Keith Moon, with the lyric: "The Ox and Moon were counting me in, I had to give in".

-In a Red Hot Chili Peppers gig at Slane Castle in 2003, Flea got on stage wearing a version of the skeleton suit Entwistle wore during The Who 1970 tour, as a tribute.
+In some concerts of the Red Hot Chili Peppers' By the Way Tour, such as the gig at Slane Castle in 2003, Flea got on stage wearing a version of the skeleton suit Entwistle wore during the Who's 1970 tour, as a tribute.